fmalina/revisions-blocl/terms.md

 This site contains links to websites operated by 3rd parties.
 We have no control over their individual content.
-We therefore make no warranties or representations to the accuracy or completeness of any of the information appearing in relation to any linked websites.
+We therefore make no warranties or representations to the accuracy or completeness of the information appearing in relation to any linked websites.
 If you decide to access or make a purchase on any 3rd party website linked from this site, you do so at your own risk.